Quantum algorithm for linear non-unitary dynamics with near-optimal dependence on all parameters: Introduction

 Notice that $\mathcal{T} e^{-i \int_0^t (kL(s)+H(s)) \ud s}$ is the unitary time-evolution operator for the Hamiltonian $kL(s)+H(s)$, and thus~\cref{eqn:LCHS_original} can be viewed as a weighted continuous summation of unitary operators.
 An efficient quantum algorithm results from a suitable discretization of~\cref{eqn:LCHS_original} and the quantum linear combination of unitaries (LCU) subroutine~\cite{BerryChildsCleveEtAl2014,GilyenSuLowEtAl2019}.

 Prior to LCHS, substantial efforts have been made in addressing general ODEs~\cite{Berry2014,BerryChildsOstranderEtAl2017,ChildsLiu2020,Krovi2022,BerryCosta2022,FangLinTong2022,JinLiuYu2022}.
 The mechanism of LCHS stands distinct from the methodologies of these previous approaches, providing two notable advantages.
-First, the LCHS formula~\cref{eqn:LCHS_original} does not rely on the spectral mapping theorem.
+First, the LCHS formula~\cref{eqn:LCHS_original} does not rely on the spectral mapping theorem, which states that the spectrum of a matrix polynomial is the spectrum of the matrix transformed by the same polynomial.
 Compared to transformation-based methods such as quantum singular value transformation (QSVT)~\cite{GilyenSuLowEtAl2019}, the applicable regime of LCHS is greatly broadened to ODEs with general time-dependent matrix $A(t)$.
 Second, the LCHS method does not rely on converting the ODE system into a dilated linear system of equations.
 As a result, the state preparation cost (i.e., the number of queries to prepare the initial state $u_0$) is significantly reduced, and LCHS achieves optimal state preparation cost.
 (We present a more comprehensive review of related works below, in~\cref{sec:intro_comp}.)

 The main drawback of the original LCHS method based on~\cref{eqn:LCHS_original} is the slow decay rate of the integrand as a function of $k$, resulting in non-optimal scaling with precision of the number of queries to the matrices.
 Specifically, to numerically implement~\cref{eqn:LCHS_original}, we truncate the integral to a finite interval $[-K,K]$ and use numerical quadrature.
 As $\frac{1}{\pi(1+k^2)} =\Theta(k^{-2})$ only quadratically decays, we should choose the truncation parameter $K =\Or(1/\epsilon)$ in order to obtain an $\epsilon$-approximation.
 This directly introduces a computational overhead of $\Or(1/\epsilon)$ in the quantum algorithm, as the Hamiltonian $kL(s)+H(s)$ may have spectral norm as large as $K\norm{L(s)}$ and the complexity of generic Hamiltonian simulation algorithms scales at least linearly in the spectral norm (and thus at least linearly in $1/\epsilon$).